Notes to the parent company’s financial statements

 BASIS OF PREPARATION

-The amounts in the parent company income statement and balance sheet are in euros and the amounts in the cash flow statement and notes are in thousands of euros.
+The amounts in the parent company’s income statement and balance sheet are in euros and the amounts in the cash flow statement and notes are in thousands of euros.

 TRANSACTIONS IN FOREIGN CURRENCY

-Foreign currency denominated transactions are recognized at the exchange rates valid on the transaction date.
-Trade receivables, trade payables and loan receivables denoted in foreign currencies and foreign currency bank accounts have been translated into the functional currency at the closing rate quoted by the European Central Bank on the balance sheet date.
-Gains and losses arising from business transactions in foreign currencies and from the translation of monetary items have been recognized in financial income and expenses in the income statement.
+Foreign currency denominated transactions are recognised at the exchange rates valid on the transaction date.
+Trade receivables, trade payables and loan receivables denoted in foreign currencies, and foreign currency bank accounts have been translated into the functional currency at the closing rate quoted by the European Central Bank on the balance sheet date.
+Gains and losses arising from business transactions in foreign currencies, and from the translation of monetary items, have been recognised in financial income and expenses in the income statement.

 HKScan Oyj makes all external derivative contracts for the Group.
 Derivatives that are made for subsidiaries are handled with intercompany derivative contracts.
 Because of this HKScan Oyj has all the external derivatives of the Group and these are partly for the parent company and partly for subsidiaries.